-The second concern that teachers express, is the worry that children will come up with ideas that they won’t understand.
+Teacher discomfort.
+The main cause of teacher discomfit regarding teaching problem solving is the worry that students will come up with ideas that they won’t understand.
 In a way this shouldn’t happen.
-In problem solving we expect children to be able to explain their methods.
-So you should be able to understand most of the ideas and solutions children produce because the children should be able to explain them.
+In problem solving we expect students to be able to explain their methods.
+So you should be able to understand most of the ideas and solutions students produce because the students should be able to explain them.
 However, you can’t be expected to know everything about everything.
-So you shouldn’t feel embarrassed if you are not sure if the child’s idea is a good one or not.
-There is nothing wrong with you telling a child, class or group that you are not sure but will try to find out.
+So you shouldn’t feel embarrassed if you are not sure if the student's idea is a good one or not.
+There is nothing wrong with telling a student, class or group that you are not sure but will try to find out.
 Often things can be resolved by a quiet moment with a coffee, a paper and pencil or with a chat to colleagues in the staff room.
 However, as time goes by the answers to these unexpected ideas will mount, as will your strategies for dealing with them.

 Student insecurity.
-This may occur because the children have never met open-ended problems before.
-Some teachers in mathematics have traditionally given children algorithms to practice and copy.
-It is not surprising that in more open problem solving situations, some children will feel insecure.
-However, by careful handling and by introducing things gradually, children should be able to overcome their initial insecurity.
+This may occur because the students have never met open-ended problems before.
+Some teachers in mathematics have traditionally given students relatively closed tasks to work on.
+It is not surprising that in more open problem solving situations, some students will feel insecure.
+However, by careful handling and by introducing things gradually, students should be able to overcome their initial insecurity.

 Curriculum constraints.
 Many teachers, especially initially, feel that problem solving takes a considerable amount of time.
 Hence they are concerned that parts of the mathematics curriculum at a given Level, will need to be omitted.
 Our experience is that teaching problem solving is time consuming initially.
-It does seem to take a while for both teachers and children to get the feel of how it works.
+It does seem to take a while for both teachers and students to get the feel of how it works.
 But after this initial period, time can be actually gained.
-Many teachers who we have worked with have told us that, by using problem solving, they have been able to cover the material more quickly than in previous years.
-They put this down partly to the fact that the children were looking for, and seeing, patterns everywhere.
-This enabled the teachers to cover ideas more quickly.
-It was also partly due to the fact that children were coming up with ideas that were the foundations of later topics in the curriculum.
-These two things appeared to be speeding up children’s learning.
+Many teachers find they are able to cover material more quickly than in previous years.
+They put this down partly to the fact that the students were looking for, and seeing, patterns and connections everywhere.
+This enables teachers to cover ideas more quickly.

 Low ability students.
-There is some feeling that it is all right to undertake problem solving with bright children but it is of little value for lower ability children.
-Admittedly we have no research evidence ourselves in this area, at least, not in primary schools.
-However, we do have the example of a lower ability fourth form class that made significant gains in mathematics after having problem solving lessons once a week for two terms.
-These gains were across the curriculum and were not just confined to problem solving.
-Hence we would suggest that such gains might also be possible for mathematically weaker primary school children.
+There is some feeling that it is all right to undertake problem solving with bright students but it is of little value for lower ability students.
+Anecdotally however students of all abillities have been seen to make significant gains in mathematics after having problem solving lessons once a week for two terms.
+These gains are across the curriculum and not just confined to problem solving.

-But there is an issue regarding both children who are not good readers and ESOL children.
-Clearly these children may not be able to read the problem.
-Because it is the mathematics that is important, lack of reading ability should not be a barrier to these children.
+But there is an issue regarding both students who are not good readers and ESOL students.
+Clearly these students may not be able to read the problem.
+Because it is the mathematics that is important, lack of reading ability should not be a barrier to these students.

-All children will need to read the problem more than once.
-If you are starting children off with a problem from a whole class setting, then it will almost certainly be read more than once.
-You can assess whether or not all children have understood the problem by asking them to restate it in their own words.
-As you go around from group to group, you can also check that every child is working on the problem that you actually posed.
-With New Entrants children, you will probably do most of your problem solving starting in a whole class situation.
+All students will need to read the problem more than once.
+If you are starting students off with a problem from a whole class setting, then it will almost certainly be read more than once.
+You can assess whether or not all students have understood the problem by asking them to restate it in their own words.
+As you go around from group to group, you can also check that every student is working on the problem that you actually posed.
+With New Entrants students, you will probably do most of your problem solving starting in a whole class situation.
 During this time you can make sure that the problem is understood.